Trade Winds (film): Plot

 Kay with her hair dyed brown, and travelling on a British passport as "Mary Holden" has taken a ship to the South Seas.
-She is followed by Sam and his secretary Jean Livingstone (Ann Sothern), an old flame who also wants to collect a $100,000 reward now being offered by Bruhme's father.
+She is followed by Sam and his secretary Jean Livingstone, an old flame who also wants to collect a $100,000 reward now being offered by Bruhme's father.

-On a boat sailing to Saigon, Sam finally meets Kay, and immediately falls in love with her.
+On a boat sailing to Singapore, Sam finally meets Kay, and immediately falls in love with her.
 Along the way, Homer and Jean do the same.
-Sam eventually determines that the actual killer was John Johnson (Richard Tucker), a jealous husband whose wife was having an affair with Bruhme.
+Sam eventually determines that the actual killer was John Johnson, a jealous husband whose wife was having an affair with Bruhme.
 Kay is thus cleared and free to marry Sam.